aotearoan/angular-fullpage/projects/aotearoan/angular-fullpage/README.md

 </ao-fullpage>
 ```

-To add a section which is not full height, but fits the content, use the class _fullpage-section-fit-content_
+To make a the final section which is not full height but fits the content (e.g. a page footer), use the class _fullpage-section-fit-content_
 ```html
   <section class="fullpage-section-fit-content" [id]="sections[3].url">
     <app-section [section]="sections[3]">